-The fruit group gives the body essential nutrients including vitamins, minerals, carbohydrates and fiber.
+- The fruit group gives the body essential nutrients including vitamins, minerals, carbohydrates and fiber.
 It includes fresh, frozen, canned, and dried fruits as well as fruit juice.
-Fresh fruits are usually the best choices from this group.

-- Eat a piece of fruit for dessert instead of unhealthy sweets. - Eat a piece of fruit with peanut butter or a low fat cheese as a healthy snack. - Limit fruit juice to less than 8 oz per day and choose a piece of fresh fruit instead. - Avoid canned fruit in syrup and choose fresh fruit or canned fruit in juice instead.
+Fresh fruits are usually the best choices from this group. - Try a piece of fruit for dessert instead of unhealthy sweets. - Choose a piece of fresh fruit instead of drinking juice. - Avoid canned fruit in syrup and choose fresh fruit or canned fruit in juice instead.